 The National Institute of Child Health and Human Development released a list of common child injuries.
 These serious injuries can have serious health implications and could potentially affect a child for the rest of their life.

-- Motor Vehicle Accidents.
-These accidents are the most likely to have fatal injuries.
-About 150 children go to the emergency room an hour because of injuries.
+- Car Accidents.
+Serious car accidents are likely to cause fatal injuries to young children.
+About 150 children go to the emergency room an hour because of car crash injuries.

 What Can Cause Child Injuries?